krishan147/discovery_foursquare/README.md

 # discovery_foursquare
-Find handles from Foursquare using geo search
+Gets handles from Foursquare using geo search